 You do not need a car while you are in Beaver Creek in order to fully participate in Institute.
-All classes are in walking distance of each other and there is also a complimentary shuttle service (on call and door-to-door) throughout Beaver Creek.
+All classes are within walking distance of your lodging.
+There is also a shuttle service that runs non-stop around the resort!

 There are a number of restaurants ranging from family-friendly pizzerias to fine dining located in Beaver Creek.
-There is also a large grocery store in near-by Avon, which is 1.5 miles from the plaza area of Beaver Creek and reachable by the village shuttle services.
+There is also a a small market on the plaza in Beaver Creek and a grocery store in near-by Avon.

 Instrumentalists other than pianists practice in their own lodging room or outside in the beauty of the Rocky Mountains.

 Pianists receive a 25 minute practice space built into their schedule.
 If more practice time is needed/wanted, pianists may also sign up for an additional 30-minutes of reserved practice time each day.
 The online piano practice room sign-up is available beginning at 12:00 noon during Registration/Check-In on the Sunday at the start of the institute.
 Pianists will receive an email with a link to the sign up form.
 Piano Practice Rooms are located throughout Beaver Creek.